Retail Planogram App (redesign)

 Accessibility Considerations

-Landmarks: Our app leverages familiar structural landmarks to create an intuitive user experience.
+Landmarks: The app leverages familiar structural landmarks to create an intuitive user experience.
 By mirroring layouts users frequently encounter, navigation feels natural and effortless.
 This approach reduces the learning curve and enhances usability.

 What I Learned